 This section decribes the type of external wall of your property.

-Part of the information expressed here might have been manually declared by an energy assessor during an assessment, and part might have been automatically determined by the EPC methdology (RDSAP) based on the date of construction.
-A measurement will also have been made of the thickness of the wall.
-Some of this information can be determined from how the Features Table describes your wall.
+Part of the information expressed here will be manually declared by an energy assessor during an assessment, and part might have been automatically determined by the EPC methdology (RDSAP) based on the date of construction.

 With your property, does the entry for Wall appear to match your expectation of the wall type present in your property?